William Cavendish-Bentinck, 3rd Duke of Portland: Marriage and children

-A stillborn baby, birthed at Burlington House on 20 October 1786.

-Political and public offices
+Political career

 Portland was elected to sit in the Parliament of Great Britain for Weobley in 1761 before he entered the House of Lords after he succeeded his father as Duke of Portland the next year.
 He was associated with the aristocratic Whig Party of Lord Rockingham and served as Lord Chamberlain of the Household in Rockingham's first government (1765–1766).

 Lord Lieutenant of Ireland

 Portland served as Lord Lieutenant of Ireland in Rockingham's second ministry (April–August 1782).
 He faced strong demands for conciliatory measures following years of coercion and taxation brought about by the British government's engagement in the American Revolutionary War.
 Portland resolved to make concessions and, overcoming the resistance of Lord Shelburne, the Home Secretary to whom he reported, convinced Parliament to repeal the Declaratory Act and to modify Poynings' Law.
 Following Rockingham's death, Portland resigned from Lord Shelburne's ministry along with other supporters of Charles James Fox.